RaniaAttia/CarrefourHackathon/README.md

 To keep the code as simple as possible, the python script `util.py` contains all the functions we used for cleaning, dropping, plotting etc…

+# Final results

+The final model had a validation accuracy of 63%.
+We were pretty satisfied with the results while visually validating our models predictions and the tets images.
+We finally had an accuracy of 51% on the unseen test images.